deepbsd/tictactoe-react/README.md

 It only took me about three weeks to find that error!!!!!

 Now I was going to refactor this a bit more so it behaves more like a real React App!

+9 Jan 2019

+I'm trying to figure out how to isolate the gamestate from the app state.
+If I tie app state to gamestate, then that drives too many re-renders of the app and makes a mess.
+If I keep gamestate (the board) separate from the app state, the app continues working as it does now, but then what's the advantage of moving state out of the App component at all?
+Doesn't seem like there's an improvement with using Redux at all?